COSC-4P02-Brock/COSC4P02-ARchaeology/README.md

 ---
 ## Design Files

-The design of the mobile application can be found on [Figma Files here]([url](https://www.figma.com/file/PKFogdwxr9WrzklRQm2qf7/ARcheology-App?node-id=0%3A1))
+The design of the mobile application can be found on the following [Figma File](https://www.figma.com/file/PKFogdwxr9WrzklRQm2qf7/ARcheology-App?node-id=0%3A1).

 ---